 DI samples are significantly different from other official samples in another important respect.
 Unlike domestic products, where considerable information is readily available on manufacturing and distribution channels, it is frequently difficult to identify the responsible parties for products of foreign origin once they enter domestic commerce.
 The most practical way is to establish a paper trail of records going back as far as possible in the distribution chain to the actual entry.

-Identifying "DI" Samples - When writing the sample number on physical samples of Domestic Import products, documents related to the sample, and the seals, preface the sample number with prefix "DI" in the same manner other sample types are used, such as, "DOC", "FS" (See IOM 4.1.5).
-"PS", etc.
+Identifying "DI" Samples - When identifying the physical samples, related documents and filling out the seals of Domestic Import samples, preface the sample number with the prefix "DI" in the same manner that other sample type prefixes are used (such as, "DOC", "FS" (See IOM 4.1.5), "PS", etc.)

 This is a physical sample collected from a previously sampled lot of either a domestic or imported product.

 - Additional Import Samples - The sample collected must have the same sample number as the original sample collected.